eugene-sew/gtp_log_analysis/README.md

 # Log Analysis Scripts

 This project provides standalone Python scripts for analyzing web server logs.
 Each script is self-contained and focused on a specific type of analysis.
-You do **not** need to use or reference any shared module—all logic is included in each script.

 **All script outputs are in JSON format, making them easy to ingest by other systems, tools, or for further automation and visualization.**